mshibanami/turndown/README.md

 ### `remove(filter)`

 Determines which elements are to be removed altogether i.e. converted to an empty string.
-By default, Turndown does not remove any elements.
+By default, Turnish does not remove any elements.
 The filter parameter works like a rule filter (see section on filters belows).
 Example:

 ```js
 turnish.remove('del')